-If you choose to follow one of my professional social media pages, please be mindful of the lack of privacy and confidentiality of anything you post.
-DO NOT attempt to engage in a clinical or administrative conversation with me on these sites.
+If you choose to follow one of my professional social media pages, please be mindful of the lack of privacy and confidentiality of anything you post, and do not attempt to engage in a clinical or administrative conversation with me on these sites.
 If you do so, I will not respond until we meet in person, and I will delete your post.

 In general, the privacy of communications between a client and their psychologist are protected by law, and I can only release information about our work to others with your written permission.
 But there are exceptions, and these are listed below.

-There are some situations in which I am legally obligated to take action to protect others from harm, even if I have to reveal some information about your treatment.
+There are some situations in which I am legally obligated to take action to protect others from harm, even if I have to reveal some information about you or your treatment.
 These situations include:

-· If I have reasonable suspicion that a child or elderly/disabled person is being or has been abused, I may be required to make a report to the appropriate authorities.
+- If I have reasonable suspicion that a child, disabled or elderly person has been or is being abused, I may be required to make a report to the appropriate authorities.

-· If I believe that you are threatening serious bodily harm to another, I am required to take protective actions.
+- If I believe that you are threatening serious bodily harm to someone, I am required to take protective actions.
 This may include notifying the potential victim, contacting the police, or seeking hospitalization for you.

 If you file an insurance claim to be reimbursed for some portion of the cost of therapy, this gives the insurance carrier the right to inquire regarding some of your information such as diagnosis, dates of treatment and treatment plans.
-I may disclose medical information to a provider of health care, health care service plan, or contractor for the purposes of diagnosis or treatment.
+I may disclose medical information to a provider of health care, health care service plan, or contractor for the purposes of diagnosis, treatment, or payment.

-I may occasionally find it helpful to consult with other professionals about a case.
-During a consultation, I make every effort to avoid revealing the identity of my client.
-The consultant is also legally bound to keep the information confidential.
+I routinely meet with other professionals to obtain consultation and may discuss your treatment and our work together.
+During such consultation, I do not provide the name or identifying information about the person discussed.
+The consultants are also legally bound to keep the information presented confidential.
 Ordinarily, I will not tell you about these consultations unless I believe that it is important to our work together.

-In the event of my death or incapacity, I have an agreement with a group of colleagues to take possession of your file, facilitate you finding another therapist, and giving you access to your records.
+In the event of my death or incapacity, I have an agreement with a group of colleagues to take possession of my files, and then it would be their responsibility to facilitate you finding another therapist, and giving you access to your records if needed.

 AUDIO AND VIDEO RECORDINGS

 I am continuously seeking to improve my skills and seek certifications/consultations to do so, and therefore there may be times when I request to videotape a session.
 It is always your right to say no, and whatever answer you give will not impact your ability to obtain treatment.
-By signing below, you agree that neither you nor I will record any part of our sessions unless you and I mutually agree in writing beforehand that the session may be recorded.
+No recording (video or audio) of any part of our sessions will occur unless you and I mutually agree, in writing, beforehand that the session may be recorded.

-There are a number of circumstances under which therapeutic services can/should end.
+There are a number of circumstances under which therapy can or should end.
 You may end therapy at any time, but a minimum of a final phone call or session is requested for us to wrap things up.

-If you and I both agree that you have reached your treatment goals, this is something to celebrate and be proud of.
-In this case we will discuss and review your progress and the treatment and then we will end therapy.
-You are always welcome to contact me if you would like return to therapy.
+If you and I both agree that you have achieved your treatment goals, this is something to celebrate and be proud of.
+In this case we will discuss and review your progress and our work together and then we will end therapy.
+In this case, you are always welcome to contact me if you would like return to therapy.

-I am ethically obligated to end services if I believe you are not benefitting from therapy.
+I am ethically obligated to end therapy if I believe you are not benefitting from this service.
 Prior to such a decision we can discuss any possible adjustments to our work that might produce change and help you begin to progress.
 If finding another therapist might be a better option for you this will be discussed as well.

-Other reasons for possible termination of services include: multiple missed/ late canceled appointments, amassing a substantial unpaid account balance, refusing to comply with treatment recommendations, repeated boundary violations, or if I fear for my physical safety.
-If I have any of these concerns, I will make every attempt to discuss them with you prior to making a decision to end services and, as appropriate, you will be given a reasonable opportunity to make the needed changes.
+Other reasons for possible termination of services include: amassing a substantial unpaid account balance, refusing to comply with treatment recommendations, if I feel that your issues are outside my scope of expertise, repeated boundary violations, or if I fear for my safety.
+If I have any of these concerns, I will make every attempt to discuss them with you prior to making a decision to end therapy and, as appropriate, you will be given a reasonable opportunity to make the needed changes.

 BILLING AND PAYMENTS

-My hourly fee is $175.
+My hourly fee is $185.
 If we meet more than that time, I will pro-rate accordingly.
-If you arrive more than 15 minutes late for an appointment without notifying me, I will consider the appointment cancelled and charge for the session.
+If you will be 15 minutes or more late for your session, you must let me know and it will be up to my discretion if we will meet.
+If I have not heard from you and you are 15 minutes late, I will consider the appointment cancelled and charge for the missed session.
 You will be expected to pay for each session at the time it is held, unless we agree otherwise in advance.
 I will request you sign an authorization that I will keep on file allowing me to bill a credit card for such instances.
 In circumstances of unusual financial hardship, I may be willing to negotiate a temporary fee adjustment or payment installment plan.
 Invoices for payment(s) are available at your request.
 An additional $10.00 per week will be charged for session fees not paid on the date of service, which will begin to accrue on the day directly following the date of service.
 Fees may be paid via cash, check, or credit card.
 There is a $25.00 fee for returned checks.

-I reserve the right to review my fees once a year on February 1st.
-If at that time I choose to increase my fees you will be given a 60 day notice of the increase.
+I reserve the right to review and potentially raise my fees once a year.
+If I choose to increase my fees you will be given a 60-day notice of the increase.

-In addition to weekly appointments, I charge this same hourly rate for other professional services you may need, though I will prorate (in 15 min increments) the hourly cost if I work for periods of less than one hour.
-Other professional services include but are not limited to report writing, telephone conversations lasting longer than 10 minutes, attendance at meetings with other professionals you have authorized, preparation of treatment summaries, or letters in support of gender affirming surgeries or procedures.
-If you become involved in legal proceedings that requires my participation, you will be expected to pay for any professional time I spend on your legal matter, even if the request comes from another party.
+In addition to weekly appointments, I charge this same hourly rate ($185/hr.) for other professional services you may need, though I will prorate (in 15 min increments) the hourly cost if I work for periods of less than one hour.
+Other professional services include but are not limited to report writing, telephone conversations lasting longer than 10 minutes, attendance at meetings with other professionals you have authorized, or preparation of treatment summaries.
+If you become involved in legal proceedings that require my participation, you will be expected to pay for any professional time I spend on your legal matter, even if the request comes from another party.
 I charge a copying fee of $0.05 per page for records requests.
-This fee will be waived if you choose to have your records sent by encrypted email.
+This fee will be waived if you choose to have your records sent by encrypted email or fax.